NiciFranchi/Asthma-Control/Final Delivery/User_Guide.md

 These **Actions** are presented as editable to the end user.
 This allows for the clinician to customize the action steps for an individual patient (e.g., add patient-specific context for clarity or add or remove action steps) if desirable.

-## FHIR integration
+## Saving externally
-When the end user is ready to save the asthma control levels they press the *Transmit to FHIR* button to save these levels to the FHIR server.
+When the end user is ready to save the asthma control levels they press the *Transmit to FHIR* button to save information from this questionnaire.

-### Save to FHIR
-The end user can transmit the questionnaire (if it doesn't exist) and responses to the questionnaire, patient information, and asthma control levels and actions for treatment to FHIR by clicking the button.
+The end user will transmit the questionnaire (if it doesn't already exist) and responses to the questionnaire, patient information, and asthma control levels and actions for treatment to FHIR by clicking the *Transmit to FHIR* button.

-### Post-Submission

-If data has been stored to FHIR, a section at the bottom of the Results page provides options for the end user to retrieve the information they've just stored to FHIR.
+If data has been stored to FHIR, a section at the bottom of the Results page provides options for the end user to retrieve and review the information they've just stored to FHIR.
 Clicking any of the available links will open a browser tab containing the information returned from FHIR for that FHIR resource.

 ## Edit patient details
 In this screen, the patient that was chosen from the home page is shown with all the details that pertain to the patient.
 Details can be edited and saved from this page.
 A sample edit of patient details is shown below.